casualshammy/webpasskeeper/README.md

 # webpasskeeper
 Very simple online password manager.
-All calculations and cryptography are done at client side.
+All calculations and cryptography are done on client side.

 ## Requirements
 PHP 7+